 }

-- Partial state corruption: Concurrent async mutations can leave snapshots in inconsistent states.
-Use optimistic locking or version vectors.
+Partial state corruption Concurrent async mutations leave snapshots inconsistent Use optimistic locking or version vectors; reject rollback if checksum validation fails

 aspectRatio: string;